pydicom/pynetdicom/docs/user/presentation.rst

   have to worry about.
 * The :dcm:`Abstract Syntax <part08/chapter_B.html>`
-  defines what the data represents, usually identified by a DICOM SOP Class UID (however private abstract syntaxes are also allowed) such as:
+  defines what the data represents, usually identified by a DICOM *SOP Class UID* (however private abstract syntaxes are also allowed) such as:

   - ``1.2.840.10008.1.1`` - *Verification SOP Class*
   - ``1.2.840.10008.5.1.4.1.1`` - *CT Image Storage*
 * The :dcm:`Transfer Syntax <part05/chapter_10.html>`
-  defines how the data is encoded, usually identified by a DICOM transfer syntax UID (however private transfer syntaxes are also allowed) such as:
+  defines how the data is encoded, usually identified by a DICOM *Transfer Syntax UID* (however private transfer syntaxes are also allowed) such as:

   - ``1.2.840.10008.1.2`` - *Implicit VR Little Endian*